 The data breaches by year

-17 breaches reported so far in 2017, with four of them making the list.
+17 breaches reported so far in 2017, with five of them making the list.

 - Dailymotion: The email addresses and usernames of approximately 85.2 million users of one of the most popular video sharing sites on the internet were hacked early in 2017.
 About one fifth of those accounts also had their hashed passwords copied, but the passwords were encrypted with fairly strong encryption making them difficult to crack or guess.

 - River City Media: A massive database of over 1.37 billion email addresses were exposed due to an improperly configured backup.
 Some of those records also contain extra details like names, real world addresses and IP addresses.
 The leak also exposed River City Media’s entire operation including details like business plans, Hipchat logs, accounts and more.
 River City Media is one of the largest providers of spam in the world, according to the news report.

 - Interpark: South Korea is accusing North Korea of stealing the data of 10 million customers of the online mall, Interpark, in an attempt to obtain foreign currency.